 WHAT TO EXPECT AT THIS WORKSHOP

-At this particular PSEN workshop, perhaps even more so than others, we will cultivate a strong communal presence.
-We will practice embodied meditations together, think about new psychological ideas together, enter into dyadic sessions together, do embodied movements together, sing & dance together – all those things that create opportunities for each person’s ‘idiom’ to be lived, and for our life force to be ‘put into motion’.
+At this particular PSEN workshop, we will cultivate a strong communal, participatory presence.
+We will practice embodied meditations together, think about new psychological ideas together, enter into dyadic sessions together, do embodied movements together, and perhaps even sing & dance together – all those things that create opportunities for each person’s ‘idiom’ to be lived, and for our life force to be ‘put into motion’.

 Of course, there will also be extended break and lunch times, opportunties to you deeper into yourself in word-less and more fundamental ways, with enough integration time for deep experienes to take root in your being.